toddbranch/ECE382/notes/L20/index.md

 | `!=` | not equal to | |
 | `&&` | logical and | |

-OR is double vertical bar, but breaks markdown at this point.
+**Logical OR is double vertical bar `||`, but breaks markdown so I can't print it in the table.**

 Example:

 ```
 if ((a < 10) && (a > 5))
 {
+    // literally: if a is greater than 5 and less than 10, do whatever is in here
-    //if a is between 5 and 10, do whatever is in here
+    // practically: if a is between 5 and 10, do whatever is in here
 }
 ```

-Note: In C, "false" is 0, while any non-zero value is considered true.
+- **Note**: In C, "false" is 0, while any non-zero value is considered true.

 ### Bit-wise Operators